Olympiapark Berlin: Grunewald Race Course

-A horse trace track at Hoppegarten just east outside the city held its first races as early as 1868.
-The “Union-Klub” was one of the main organizations behind the early development of that site.
-Due to a loss of spectators, the Union Klub started looking for a new site to the west of Berlin by the time they settled upon a site in Ruhleben, where the club would lease land and manage a horse racing track from 1884 until 1893.
-In 1906 Victor von Podbielski was able to arrange for the “Union-Klub to find another location in the Grunewald.
-In February 1907, the organization signed a 30-year lease for land north of Döberitzer Heerstrasse.
+A horse race track at Hoppegarten just east outside the city held its first races as early as 1868.
+The "Union-Klub" was one of the main organizations behind the early development of that site.
+Due to a loss of spectators, the Union-Klub started looking for a new site to the west of Berlin by the time they settled upon a site in Ruhleben, where the club would lease land and manage a horse racing track from 1884 until 1893.
+In 1906 Victor von Podbielski was able to arrange for the "Union-Klub" to find another location in the Grunewald.
+In February 1907, the organization signed a 30-year lease for land north of Döberitzer Heerstraße.
 This would become the Gunewald Race Course.

 The Grunewald Race Course was the original sporting venue on the site now occupied by Olympiapark Berlin.
-This horse racing venue was designed by Otto March, and opened May 3, 1909.
+This horse racing venue was designed by Otto March, and opened 3 May 1909.
 The venue had a capacity of 40,000.
 Its center contained an 85,000 square meter depression slated to eventually house a stadium.
 That stadium planned for the center of the racecourse would come only five years later.